Derek Walcott: Themes

 Methodism and spirituality have played a significant role from the beginning in Walcott's work.
 He commented: "I have never separated the writing of poetry from prayer.
 I have grown up believing it is a vocation, a religious vocation."
 Describing his writing process, he wrote: "the body feels it is melting into what it has seen… the 'I' not being important.
 That is the ecstasy...
 Ultimately, it's what Yeats says: 'Such a sweetness flows into the breast that we laugh at everything and everything we look upon is blessed.'
 That's always there.
 It's a benediction, a transference.
 It's gratitude, really.
 The more of that a poet keeps, the more genuine his nature."
 He also notes: "if one thinks a poem is coming on... you do make a retreat, a withdrawal into some kind of silence that cuts out everything around you.
 What you're taking on is really not a renewal of your identity but actually a renewal of your anonymity."

 Influences

 Walcott said that his writing was influenced by the work of the American poets Robert Lowell and Elizabeth Bishop, who were also friends.

 Playwriting

-He published more than twenty plays, the majority of which have been produced by the Trinidad Theatre Workshop and have also been widely staged elsewhere.
+He published over twenty plays, the majority of which have been produced by the Trinidad Theatre Workshop and have also been widely staged elsewhere.
 Many of them address, either directly or indirectly, the liminal status of the West Indies in the post-colonial period.
-Through poetry he also explores the paradoxes and complexities of this legacy.
+Through poetry, he also explores the paradoxes and complexities of this legacy.